-135 Exchange Act Section 3C(c)(2) requires the Commission to complete such clearing review not later than 90 days after issuance of the stay, unless the clearing agency that clears the security-based swap agrees to an extension of the time limit.
+The Commission received two comment letters regarding proposed Rule 3Ca-1.
+One commenter provided examples of circumstances that may warrant a stay of the mandatory clears the security-based swap agrees to an extension of the time limit.
 See 15 U.S.C.
 78c-3(c)(2) (as added by Section 763(a) of the Dodd-Frank Act).

-136 17 CFR 240.3Ca-1(e)(1).
+17 CFR 240.3Ca-1(e)(1).
 New Rule 3Ca-1(c) provides that a stay of the clearing requirement may be granted with respect to a security-based swap, or the group, category, type, or class of security-based swaps, as determined by the Commission.

-137 17 CFR 240.3Ca-1(e)(2).
+17 CFR 240.3Ca-1(e)(2).